 For years, I have been on the hunt for the PERFECT backpack that can properly organize and protect my carry on packing list items — cameras included.
-After all, most backpacks are thin and “top-loading” (where you simply shove items into its depths and wish that you’ll find them easily later on).
-I rather wanted a versatile bag that can keep my tech gadgets secure whilst also able to segregate my other carry on items for better ease and access.
+After all, most backpacks are thin and “top-loading” (where you simply shove items into their depths and wish that you’ll find them easily later on).
+I rather wanted a versatile bag that can keep my tech gadgets secure whilst also being able to segregate my other carry on items for better ease and access.

 Thankfully, my search ended last year when I discovered Bagsmart’s Camera Bag!
 This has easily become my ultimate carry-on backpack.
 The bottom section is ‘front-loading’ (like a suitcase) and can be sectioned into compartments with the help of its adjustable velcro dividers which is as you see in the image above.
 You can even take off all these velcros and convert them into one big space — so yes, its layout can be changed in order to fit your needs.

 The upper compartment is sectioned off too.
-Rest assured, you can take these velcro dividers off and open it up towards the bottom section if in case you want to convert the camera bag into the typical full top-loading backpack.
+Rest assured, you can take these velcro dividers off and open them up towards the bottom section if in case you want to convert the camera bag into the typical full top-loading backpack.
 Additionally, the interior is well-padded and there’s even a zippered section at the back that can fit 15″-sized laptops.
 The material is also superb as it is ever-lasting, stain-repellant, and anti-scratch.
 It even comes along with a water-resistant cover in case it rains!

 Slim (11.8″ x 7.5″ x 15.7″), comfortable, with lots of pockets and extra features — I’m sure it will be your new favorite too.
 For instance, it comes with buckles on the sides where you can strap on a tripod, and it even has removable buckles to balance and transfer the weight that you carry.

 ••• Handbag or Small Rolling Luggage